fateshaper/bipifullstackassessment/readme.md

 Tech Stack used:
 1) Database - postgresql
-2) Knex.js for database management & seeding
+2) Knex.js for database management, seeding and query builder
 3) Node.js + Express - Backend server
-4) Graphql (yet to be implemented) for database querying
+4) Graphql - API query language

 Notes:
 1) The backend is currently setup for development only - future update to include config option for production as well